Htiango/Painting-Classification/README.md

 | | 5884 | |

 ## Classification methods
+### Logistic classification
+Use crawler to download images
+Download lib files from https://www.mathworks.com/matlabcentral/fileexchange/55863-logistic-regression-for-classification Add the lib folder/files to path for matlab
+Run main.m

 ### SVM classification

 Here we use VGG_16 to generate image features.
 The generating as well as processing methods can be seen in `deep_learning/features_generator.py`. </br>